Bartolomé Ramos de Pareja: Theory

 In his Musica, he revolutionarily proposed a new, five-limit division of the monochord, breaking from the Pythagorean system that had dominated the medieval ars antiqua through Boethius and Guido of Arezzo.
 This system of musical tuning yielded consonant perfect fourths and fifths, but the thirds and sixths were rough.
 Ramos de Pareja's new division was only slowly accepted.
 Afterwards he worked in Italy, primarily at Bologna, where his theories engendered serious controversy, even polemics, from conservatives such as Franchino Gaffurio.
 After a long stay there he moved to Rome, where he died shortly after 1521.

 Ramos de Pareja sought to heal the divide between music in theory and in practice.
 To this end he sought to render the dissonant thirds and sixths consonant.
 He proposed the intervals 5/4, 6/5, 5/3, and 8/5 for the division of the monochord, subsequently accepted universally.
 Less successful was his attempt to replace hexachordal notation with a system of eight syllables denoting the eight sounds of a diatonic scale: psal-li-tur-per-vo-ces-is-tas.
+Ramos has been described as "the first modern tuning reformer who produced a workable system".

 The Musica practica also contains interesting commentary on mensural notation, chromatic alterations, examples of counterpoint, musical instruments, and the division of music and its effects.
 Ramos de Pareja was the first theorist to label the method now known as the Guidonian hand the manus Guidonis; prior to him it was called the manus musicalis.
 He chose the title Musica practica to emphasise the practical rather than the theoretical/mathematical component of music.
 Throughout Ramos de Pareja alludes to his own compositions, though few survive.